Skip to main content

 Forecast your outgoings

-Before you set your saving goals you need to know how much your wedding will cost.
-Using the Debretts Wedding Handbook really helped as it had a pre-prepared list of things you might expect to pay for.
+Using the Debretts Wedding Handbook really helped us understand how much our wedding might cost, as it had a pre-prepared list of things you might expect to pay for.
 Online resources such as Rock My Wedding, Bridebook and Budget Planner can also be helpful as they give inspiration, ideas and useful planning advice.

 Once you’re clear on your outgoings, you can jot down what needs paying for when, and ensure that you’re on track to make payments on time.
-Starling Saving Spaces can help you put money away.
+Starling Spaces can help you put money away for particular expenses.
 Think of them as virtual change jars.
-They sit within your bank account, but the money’s kept separate from your main balance – so you’ll never accidentally dip into your savings.
+They sit within your bank account, but the money’s kept separate from your main balance – so you’ll never accidentally dip into money set aside for your wedding.

 Peace of mind

-Investing in wedding insurance during these uncertain times is an expenditure you won’t regret.
+Investing in wedding insurance is an expenditure you won’t regret.
 Reading the small print and checking what’s covered during health scares is well worth doing before you sign on the dotted line.
 Standard insurance may not cover the costs of a storm washing out an outdoor wedding, or many other costs.
 You do need to check.

 At time of publication, several insurance companies were not issuing new wedding insurance policies, due to public health uncertainty.